joshuahwfwEE/xilinx-hdmi-passthrough-system/README.md

 however, RX replicate asserting HPD signal issue in 3840x2160@60fps will happen at:
-video format: rgb888, yuv422
+video format: rgb888, yuv422 under hdmi1.4 protocal

-suspect:
+problem is solved after bening asserted call back function:
+XV_HdmiRxSs_SetCallback(&HdmiRxSs, XV_HDMIRXSS_HANDLER_DDC, RxDdcCallback, (void *)&HdmiRxSs);
+it can receive the hdmi2.0 video due to DDC callback active, it might make DDC channel(i2c) give a correct response to source side after it read the edid of xilinx hdmi, instead of asserting incorrectly hpd signal to source

+question1: how to calculate the bandwidth that can be suitable for your source video'stream
+sol:
 in HDMI2.0: maximum support pixel clk is 600MHz
 the maximum bandwidth: 600MHz*10bit（10bit encode）*3（3 data lanes）= 18Gbps
 according HDMI is using 8b/10b，it need to discont 20% of original bandwidth，hence 18Gbps can support maximum bandwidth is: 18*0.8= 14.4Gbps

 if you need to receive a video stream with 3840x2160@60fps, bpc=8, format is rgb888 =>
-required bandwidth: 4400*2250*24bit*60fps=14.256Gbps
+required bandwidth: 4400*2250*24bit*60fps=14.256Gbps.
-hence only HDMI2.0 or higher can support the bandwidth
+hence only HDMI2.0 or higher HDMI protocal can support the necessary bandwidth.

-if this issue caused by not supporting the custom mode, => checked, video mode is independent to video format yuv420:

-1. need to check rx's highest supported pixel clk.
-2. need to check what cause rx issue replicate hpd signal.
-3. check if support hdmi2.0 in edid, because 1.4 is not support 3840x2160@60fhz due to its bandwidth limit.
-4. dynmaic_config_VDMA(): if rx receive video infomation doesn't exist at video_timing_table, need to add it maunally(try to add 3840x2160@60fhz cvt and 3840x2160@60fhz cvtrb)
-5. add DRU feature and oversampling feature at 1 hdmi_mgb2_v11 + 1 ddr4_ht3:

-problem solved:
-after asserted
-XV_HdmiRxSs_SetCallback(&HdmiRxSs, XV_HDMIRXSS_HANDLER_DDC, RxDdcCallback, (void *)&HdmiRxSs); in main()
-it can receive the hdmi2.0 video due to DDC callback active, it might make DDC channel(i2c) give a correct response to source side after it read the edid of xilinx hdmi, instead of asserting incorrectly hpd signal to source